bollinsure.com/business/cyber-insurance

 Multi-Factor Authentication (MFA)

 Required on email, remote access (VPN), and privileged accounts.
-The #1 underwriting requirement — missing MFA is a coverage disqualifier at most carriers.
+A key underwriting requirement β€” missing MFA can limit available markets or materially increase premium.

 Offline / Immutable Backups